voxel51/eta/README.md

 `module_dirs`, `pipeline_dirs`, and `models_dirs` sections to expose custom
 modules, pipelines, and models to your system.

-> When the config file is loaded, any `{{eta}}` patterns in directory paths
-> are replaced with the absolute path to the ETA repository on your machine.
+Note that, when the config file is loaded, any `{{eta}}` patterns in directory paths are replaced with the absolute path to the ETA repository on your machine.

 The default config includes the `eta/modules`, `eta/pipelines`, and `eta/models` directories on your module, pipeline, and models search paths,